 Risk: so I can predict potential to sabotage.

-- Get real data in real time – examine actual data in real time and look forward for patterns (in addition to backwards looking), because you want to examine what accounts are doing right now.
-No just what they already did.
+- Get real data in real-time – examine actual data in real-time and look forward to patterns (in addition to backward-looking), because you want to examine what accounts are doing right now.
+No, just what they already did.
 Same as you would for your business — it is important to have continuous delivery from employees and past achievements are important and impact their future performance.

 - Continuously monitor – I admit, I care about my online and physical presence.
 I want my FICO score to be perfect.
 I prefer my reputation at home and work to be spotless.
-I don’t want my identity to be stolen, manipulated or abused when so many others are.
-It’s important to continuously monitor, assess, measure and then compare behavior, including peers activity.
-That way it’s easy to detect changes and realize if there is actual change or abuse in a repeatable way.
+I don’t want my identity to be stolen, manipulated, or abused when so many others are.
+It’s important to continuously monitor, assess, measure, and then compare behavior, including peer activity.
+That way it’s easy to detect changes and realize if there is an actual change or abuse in a repeatable way.
 Similar to getting notification from your credit card company letting you know there is a deviation in your card activity.

 Put it all together

-To sum, when we understand Identity and Behavior and we can measure Risk we as organization or single persona can adapt our reactions accordingly.
-For example, as people we may address messages differently based on a person’s profile, same as an organization may respond differently based on the identity, behavior and risk levels.
-This can then be used for security, for training, for staff appraisals, coaching and other uses.
+To sum, when we understand Identity and Behavior and we can measure Risk we as an organization or single persona can adapt our reactions accordingly.
+For example, as people, we may address messages differently based on a person’s profile, the same as an organization may respond differently based on the identity, behavior, and risk levels.
+This can then be used for security, for training, for staff appraisals, coaching, and other uses.

 Posted by Eran Cohen on January 25, 2018 10:00 AM